gardener/documentation/website/documentation/contribute/documentation/adding-existing-documentation/_index.md

 ### Adding Multiple Files

-You can also add multiple topics to the website at once.
+You can also add multiple topics to the website at once, either through linking a whole folder or a manifest than contains the documentation structure.

 {{% alert color="info"  title="Note" %}}
 If the content you want to add does not have an `_index.md` file in it, it won't show up as a single section on the website.
 You can fix this by adding the following after the `structure:` element: